CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

    *icefields\_nml*

--  If strict conservation is necessary, add diagnostics as noted for topo ponds in Section the `Icepack melt ponds documentation <https://cice-consortium-icepack.readthedocs.io/en/latest/science_guide/sg_thermo.html?highlight=three%20explicit#melt-ponds>`_.
+-  If strict conservation is necessary, add diagnostics as noted for topo ponds in the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_.

 See also Icepack documentation.